 The concept is simple yet oh-so irresistible.
 Pack a simple dough to the brim with various fillings, and you’ve got a mouthwatering pezzo di rosticceria.

-The brioche dough consistently includes flour, sugar, salt, lard, and yeast, but fillings vary widely.
+The brioche dough typically consists of flour, sugar, salt, lard, and yeast, but fillings vary widely.
 You may find many pezzi di rosticceria containing ham and mozzarella, others with Vienna sausages, and more with minced meat and vegetables.
-You’ll see residents enjoying these bites morning, noon, or night.
+You’ll see residents enjoying these bites at any time of day, morning, noon, or night.
 They’re also a popular choice for the club-going crowd as a late-night snack.

 Polpette di Cavallo

-Because of its leanness and high iron content, carne di cavallo—or horse meat—was eaten for centuries throughout Europe.
+Due to its lean nature and high iron content, carne di cavallo—or horse meat—has been eaten for centuries throughout Europe.
 Today, it’s far less common, but the tradition remains in certain areas, like Sicily.

 Polpette di Cavallo are meatballs made with horse meat, either served alone with some sauces or on a sandwich.
 Horse lovers may find this dish a little hard to stomach, but this popular item has a tender, juicy texture that more adventurous foodies will want to try.